 There is a thriving cultural community in the Highlands area.
 Be sure to enjoy:

-- The Bascom: A Center for the Visual Arts is a Highlands attraction that you won't want to miss.
+- The Bascom: If you are interested in art, The Bascom: A Center for the Visual Arts is a Highlands attraction that you won't want to miss.
 The center features rotating exhibitions of both artists from the local area and "world-renowned artists," providing you with a way to see work completed in the area, as well as other displays that you'd typically expect to find in a larger urban setting.
 They also have a shop and offer workshops and classes for kids, adults and families on various arts-oriented topics such as ceramics, photography, drawing and more.

 - Highlands Playhouse: During the summer months, you can enjoy live theater at the historic Highlands Playhouse, which is operated by the non-profit Highlands Community Theater, Inc. According to the group's website, Highlands Playhouse "is the oldest theatre in North Carolina."
 The group has been performing summer plays since 1938, in the same location, interrupting the schedule only for two years during World War II.
 Most recently, the group has added a 35-foot movie screen, which is used to show current and classic movies at various types throughout the year.